palumbamboo/se2-groupD/documentation/use-cases/Story4-UseCaseNarrative.md

    - validates information
    - asks for confirmation
 3. The administrative officer confirms
-4. System saves information for the student
-5. The system confirms that the student has been enrolled
+4. The system confirms that the student has been enrolled

 The use case terminates with success.